 Striking a Balance

 Finally a month later, my fitness fast was over.
-The good news is, I was able to redirect the $300 I saved toward household expenses.
-I also stretched my comfort zone and got over my resistance to working out in less luxe circumstances.
+I redirected the $300 I saved toward household expenses.
+I also stretched my comfort zone and got used to working out in less luxe circumstances.
 And I didn’t gain an ounce of weight (hooray!).

-His take: Ditching the little things can be a smart way to save money . . . unless it makes a real dent in your well-being and day-to-day functioning.
-Drake advised that instead of cutting out all my boutique fitness splurges, I should strike a balance and prioritize them, keeping only the ones that I truly get the most out of.
+His take: Ditching the little things can be a smart way to save money, unless it affects your well-being and day-to-day functioning.
+Drake advised that instead of cutting out all boutique fitness, I should strike a balance and prioritize them, keeping only the ones that I truly get the most out of.

-Ultimately, I opted to keep my premium gym membership on hold for two more months.
-When I resume the premium membership, I'll skip all but the occasional boutique class or two.
+I kept my premium gym membership on hold for two more months.
+When I resume the premium membership, I'll just take a boutique class or two.
 This way I only spend $20 for the regular gym every month and $82 for my monthly YMCA membership.
-In total, I'll hang onto an extra $150 to $200 a month.
+In total, I'll save an extra $150 to $200 a month.

 I ended the experiment feeling strong and resourceful.
-Tapering down my premium classes was a necessity, and I made it work—while still taking some classes and hanging on to memberships that made financial sense.
-I get to help my family budget—while enjoying the "me" time I love.
+Tapering down my premium classes was a necessity, and I made it work — while still taking some classes and hanging on to memberships that made financial sense.
+I get to help my family budget and enjoy some "me" time.